-Sparkle Multi Academy trust has developed a link with two other MATs - Downview Primary and the Oak Academy Trust (Barnham Primary) to mutually develop the strengths of the schools involved.
-It has no impact upon operating policies.
-It is also a member of the West Sussex Coastal MATS led by Schoolsworks.
+Sparkle Multi Academy Trust has developed a link with two other multi-academy trusts, Downview Primary and the Oak Academy Trust (Barnham Primary), to mutually develop the strengths of the schools involved.
+This link has no impact upon operating policies.
+The trust is also a member of the West Sussex Coastal MATS that is led by Schoolsworks.